 Best Tri-State Area’s Weekend Getaway Ideas

-Planning a weekend getaway near New Jersey.
+We are planning a weekend getaway near New Jersey.
 Unfortunately, traveling far has been nearly impossible this year.
-But, luckily we live in Jersey City, where some fun places are safe to travel to New York, Connecticut, and of course, New Jersey offers opportunities for pretty much any kind of holiday.
-From farmland and mountains to oceanside towns and busy urban centers, you can spread your visits over a couple of months and experience a variety of different short vacations without ever leaving the tri-state area.
+But, luckily we live in Jersey City, where some fun places are safe to travel to New York and Connecticut, and of course, New Jersey offers opportunities for pretty much any kind of holiday.
+From farmland and mountains to oceanside towns and busy urban centers, you can spread your visits over a couple of months and experience various short vacations without ever leaving the tri-state area.
 To help you decide, here is our pick of the best tri-state area’s weekend getaway ideas.

 Lake George, NY

 Lake George stretches for 32 miles in the heart of the Adirondack Mountains.
-Georgia O’Keefe made its breathtaking vistas famous, but there is nothing quite like seeing them for yourself.
-Besides incredible natural beauty stretching as far as the eye can see, Lake George has a lot more to offer.
-Mini-golf courses, classic rollercoasters, craft beer breweries, and lake cruises – there is something for everyone.
+Georgia O’Keefe made its breathtaking vistas famous, but there is nothing like seeing them for yourself.
+Besides incredible natural beauty stretching as far as the eye can see, Lake George has much more to offer.
+Mini-golf courses, classic rollercoasters, craft beer breweries, and lake cruises are something for everyone.

 It’s a year-round tourist destination, so there is plenty to do even when visited on a rainy fall weekend.
-Once you figure out your lodging, check out all of the attractions and make a loose itinerary.
+Once you figure out your lodging, check out the attractions and make a loose itinerary.
 Things change almost day-to-day right now.
-Therefore, it is best to find up-to-date information about what’s available right before you go.
+Therefore, finding up-to-date information about what’s available directly before you go is best.

-Many people equate New Jersey with its long beaches, boardwalks, and water sports – the summertime, essentially.
-However, historic towns like Burlington prove that New Jersey can be fun during winter as well.
+Many people equate New Jersey with its long beaches, boardwalks, and water sports – the summertime.
+However, historic towns like Burlington prove that New Jersey can also be fun during winter.
 Over 300 years old, Burlington is one of the perfect tri-state area’s weekend getaways for a history buff.
 In addition, the historical society organizes walking tours which you don’t want to miss.

 If antiquing is more your speed, you will not be disappointed.
-Burlington is one of the favorite spots for any antique enthusiast in the know.
-Charming inns and bed and breakfasts, delicious restaurants, and beautiful nature make Burlington a perfect weekend getaway year-round.
+Burlington is one of the favorite spots for any antique enthusiast.
+Charming inns, bed and breakfasts, delicious restaurants, and beautiful nature make Burlington a perfect weekend getaway year-round.

 Fall is just around the corner, which can only mean one thing for Connecticut.
-It is bound to be teeming with hikers and other outdoorsy types in the forthcoming months.
+It will be teeming with hikers and other outdoorsy types in the forthcoming months.
 Chester is the perfect weekend getaway for anyone looking for a quaint small town to provide an escape from the hustle and bustle of a big city.
 Walk down its charming main street rife with cafes, shops, restaurants, and galleries.
-There is also a choice of spas if you really want to hammer the relaxation point home.
+Spas are also available if you want to hammer the relaxation point home.
 Finally, for everyone wishing for a more active holiday – you can easily rent bikes and ride around exploring the area.
 Isn’t this a perfect weekend getaway in New Jersey?